 Over the last 4 years, trade has accounted for fully one quarter of the growth in our GDP.
-Export driven growth is one of the rea-
+Export driven growth is one of the reasons the American economy today is strong and sound.

 Over the past 4 years, we have created nearly 12 million new jobs.
 If you look at the G-7 countries combined and subtract the United States, you will see total job creation in the G-6 of 600,000 new jobs.
 In the United States, we have created 12 million net.